bakgaard/Stories/AdrexTheEngineer/Chapter5.md

 "O'ight, Adri' - fill me in this time... before *we* do it" she said, pushing the last part a bit.

-As a container popped open, Adrex flipped his notebook to her with the recipe for black powder.
+As a container popped open, Adrex flipped his notebook to her with the recipe Smearchuckle had given him.

 "We are making black powder" he said in a monotone voice "... and the potassium nitrate you just collected, along with the sulfur, are what do most of the job.